 An Area (when capitalized) refers to one of the following: New England, New York, Ontario, Quebec or the Maritimes (New Brunswick, Nova Scotia and Prince Edward Island); or, as the situation requires, area (lower case) may mean a part of a system or more than a single system.

-AREA TRANSMISSION REVIEW (see NPCC Directory #1, Appendix B)
+AREA TRANSMISSION REVIEW (see Appendix B of NPCC Directory #1)

-A study to assess bulk power system reliability
+A study to assess the reliability of the bulk power system

-BULK ELECTRIC SYSTEM (as defined in the NERC Glossary of Terms Used in Reliability Standards)
+BULK ELECTRIC SYSTEM / BES (as defined in the NERC Glossary of Terms)

 As defined by the Regional Reliability Organization, the electrical generation resources, transmission lines, interconnections with neighboring systems, and associated equipment, generally operated at voltages of 100 kV or higher.
 Radial transmission facilities serving only load with one transmission source are generally not included in this definition.